-Revisions to existing programs require the completion and submission of a new Program Eligibility Declaration form (PED) to ensure that the program continues to meet StudentAid BC program eligibility criteria.
+Revisions to existing programs require the completion and submission of a PED to ensure that the program continues to meet StudentAid BC program eligibility criteria.
 Institutions must retain a completed copy of the PED form for the revised program at the institution for verification purposes.